hrishikeshsathyian/tp/docs/UserGuide.md

 Reorders the displayed weddings by chronological order - with the earliest wedding at the top.

 Format: `sort`

+### Clearing all weddings: `clearallweddings`

+Deletes ALL weddings from the wedding planner.

+Format:
+- `clearallweddings` followed by `y` will delete all weddings from the wedding planner.
+- `clearallweddings` followed by `n` will abort the delete operation and it will not clear the weddings.

+To prevent accidental deletions, there will be a secondary confirmation prompt issued after `clearallweddings` to confirm the deletion.

 ## Member Management